Custom Vinyl Record Pressing

 - 12" gatefold record pockets open outward and not into the package.

-- All 7" and 12" projects come standard with plain white inner sleeves.
+- All 7" and 12" projects come standard with unprinted inner sleeves.
 Full color-printed inner sleeves are available for 12" projects only.

 - Record labels are printed on uncoated stock.
 Gloss label stock is not available.